Roosevelt Island Tram – New York’s Cable Car

-This post is a guide to riding the Roosevelt Island Tram.
+This post is a guide to riding the Roosevelt Island Tram, which some might refer to as a cable car or gondola.
 Just to the east of Manhattan is a tiny island called Roosevelt Island.
 The island is about two miles long and only 800 feet wide at its widest point!
 Because it is largely residential, it is ignored by most visitors to the city.
 But there are a few interesting things to see on the island, and the ride there on the Roosevelt Island Tram will provide a skyline view of the city like no other!
 And the ride costs the same as a ride on the subway (MetroCards accepted).
 And with each ride lasting just 5 minutes, riding the Roosevelt Island Tram could easily fit into your list of things to do in NYC.

 Where to Board